VALE DAVID PAGE

 The following artists have also contributed to the development of Three Brothers since 2013 – Choreographer Frances Rings, Writer Melissa Lucashenko, and Performers Billy McPherson, Thomas E S Kelly, & Damion Hunter.

 Alongside the making of Three Brothers are community projects including the development of a Bundjalung Welcome Song, basket weaving workshops and youth dance workshops that will feed into the creative development of the new work, and form part of the presentation in 2017.

-Three Brothers is a partnership between NORPA, Bundjalung Elders Council, Ngulingah Local Aboriginal Land Council, the Northern Rivers Conservatorium, Playwriting Australia and Interrelate Family Centre.
+Three Brothers is a partnership between NORPA, Bundjalung Elders Council, Ngulingah Local Aboriginal Land Council, Northern Rivers Conservatorium, Playwriting Australia, Interrelate Family Centre and ArtsNSW.
 Together we will create, produce and present a new and innovative theatre work Three Brothers that will premiere at NORPA in Lismore in 2017 and have a short presentation as part of APAM 2016.